Uric acid urine test

 A low uric acid level in the urine may be due to:

-- Kidney that is not able to get rid of uric acid well, which can lead to gout or kidney damage
+- Chronic kidney disease that impairs the kidneys' ability to get rid of uric acid, which can lead to gout or kidney damage

 - Kidneys that are not able to filter fluids and waste normally (chronic